PEZ/x-meta-image/README.md

    1. How to evaluate/load Clojure files in the REPL, using your editor
    1. How to evaluate Clojure forms (expressions/pieces of Clojure code) in your editor

-A way to gain that basic Clojure knowledge is to install [Calva](https://calva.io) in VS Code, and then issue the command **Calva: Fire up the Getting Start REPL**.
+A way to gain that basic Clojure knowledge is watch that video.
+And to install [Calva](https://calva.io) in VS Code, and then issue the command **Calva: Fire up the Getting Start REPL**.
 (Once you have Java and Clojure installed.)

 If VS Code is not your cup of tea.
 Check my [Getting Started with Clojure Guide](https://calva.io/get-started-with-clojure/) out anyway.
 It has some links to other Clojure learning resources.